 What do we consider as an internship?

 Computer Science and Engineering (CSE) students at the American University of Sharjah (AUS) are required to do an internship for either 5 or 10 weeks (full-time with an average of 40 hours/week) depending on the course that the student registers in and their availability.
 Students that are taking more than 7 credit hours during the Fall and Spring academic semesters are not be allowed to take the internship course.
 Moreover, students that are taking a course during the summer semester are not allowed to register for the internship course.
-This academic year 2020/2021, CSE students are available during the Winter break between December 27, 2020 and January 28, 2021 (5 weeks), and during the Summer break starting from June 6th, 2021 and before the beginning of Fall 2021 academic semester.
+This academic year 2021/2022, CSE students are available during the Summer break starting from May 23rd, 2022 and before the beginning of Fall 2022 academic semester.

 To ensure mutually beneficial outcomes from the internship, we encourage employers to share with us a detailed Job Description.
 The recruitment process is based on the steps below: